Braves vs. Orioles Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Jorge Mateo and others are available when the Atlanta Braves host the Baltimore Orioles at Truist Park on Friday at 7:20 PM ET.
+Ronald Acuna Jr. and Cedric Mullins are two of the players with prop bets available when the Atlanta Braves and the Baltimore Orioles square off at Truist Park on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!